v2sCollections/City-of-Dreams/README.md

 > Adds

 - Adds in a "romance" scene with Flaming Crotch Man (Jesse Cox) after he gets a new (legit) Mr Stud

+### Aurore

+> Adds

+Adds an opportunity to "romance" Aurore, after the events at the Black Sapphire.
 </details>

 ***